 Nagano is known for its mountains, architecture and hot springs.
 A one-way trip from Tokyo takes less than 2 hours by train.

 Hakuba Valley is an internationally renowned resort in the Northern Japan Alps.
 After all, the valley hosted the 1998 Winter Olympics.
 Home to around 10 resorts, with more than 200 runs, the terrains are known for consistent snowfall, producing bottomless powder snow.
 The conditions are frequently good with slopes a bit steeper than the ones found in Hokkaido.
-For those traveling from Tokyo, Hakuba is easily commutable by bullet train.
+For those travelling from Tokyo, Hakuba is easily commutable by bullet train.
 Nearby is the famous Snow Monkey Park, where visitors can observe monkeys bathe in onsens.

 Nozawa Onsen is a ski resort and hot spring village near Nagano City that is considered the birthplace of skiing in Japan.
 There are around 36 courses, with a majority for beginners.
 The historic villages features abundant snow, diverse terrain and around 30 types of onsen.
 During ski season, there are over 100 restaurants and bars for visitors to enjoy.